TyberiusPrime/pypipegraph/README.md

 The job receives an implicit FunctionInvariant on its callback.
 This can be supressed by calling myjob.ignore\_code\_changes()

-The jobid doubles up as the output filename.
+The job\_id doubles up as the output filename.

 ### MultiFileGeneratingJob